PTCInc/vuforia-engine/.github/ISSUE_TEMPLATE/3--device-feedback.md

 ---
 name: 3.
 Device Feedback
-about: Share feedback related to new devices or scanners.
+about: Share feedback related to new devices, platforms, or scanners.
 title: ''
 labels: feedback-device
 assignees: ''